 2. Clean Mobility Requires Grid Decarbonization

-While India has instituted a range of policies to improve energy efficiency and diversify energy generation, more efforts are needed to phase out reliance on fossil fuels.
-Studies suggest that the electricity carbon intensity in India by 2030 needs to be 46% below current levels to reach a 20% overall reduction in GHG emissions, implying a rapid phase-out of coal in the energy grid.
+India has instituted a range of policies to improve energy efficiency and diversify energy generation, key among them the country’s target of achieving 50% installed electricity generation capacity from renewable energy sources by 2030 as part of its updated NDC.
+Studies suggest that the electricity carbon intensity in India by 2030 needs to be 46% below current levels to reach a 20% overall reduction in GHG emissions.

 As well, to enable deeper reductions of transport-related GHG emissions, a more comprehensive emission framework is needed, such as life-cycle assessments, as well broader actions as part of the “Avoid-Shift-Improve” framework.
 The NDC-TIA has provided technical modelling, organized capacity building activities, and undertaken analysis of India’s key transport energy and emission models to inform transport decarbonization pathways.
 GIZ is currently modelling renewable energy-based EV charging to evaluate its associated socio-economic benefits.
 ITF is exploring how existing and new life cycle assessment tools can accommodate analyses of the emissions of emerging vehicle technologies and mobility services.
 And ICCT established a baseline of fleet average fuel consumption for passenger cars and light commercial vehicles to help develop new emission standards.